Cart 0

 If you book an online lesson and the topic you want to learn is not suited to online learning, we can cancel the session and you get a full 100% refund

-If you ask to be taught a subject, genre, or technique that I am not confident I can delivery top quality instruction for (ex: portraits, studio lighting), we will cancel the session and you you with top quality (portraits, for example), we cancel the session and get a full 100% refund.
+If you ask to be taught a topic, genre, or technique that I am not confident I can delivery top quality instruction for (ex: portraits, studio lighting), we will cancel the session and you you with top quality (portraits, for example), we cancel the session and get a full 100% refund.

 Blue.jpg